outcome-co/action-update-version/README.md

           if: ${{ steps.bump_version.outputs.updated == 'true' }}
           run: git push && git push --follow-tags --tags
 ```

+## Personal Access Token

+To use the Action, we need a personal access token: `${{ secrets.TOKEN }}`.
+This allows to clone the repo, commit the changes, add tags, and push back on the repo.

 **Don't forget to adapt the other Actions to avoid the creation of Github Actions loops.**